 - Fuel pump is working and providing pressure.

 Let's get testing to see what's happening to your 3.2L Isuzu Amigo (Rodeo, Trooper, Honda Passport).

-To do an engine compression test, you'll need an engine compression tester.
+To perform an engine compression test, you need an engine compression tester.

 IMPORTANT: You'll be working around a cranking engine, so you have to be careful and stay alert at all times.
 Think safety all of the time!